PolymerGuy/AXITOM/README.md

 <!-- ACKNOWLEDGEMENTS -->
 Acknowledgements
 ----------------
-We are in great debt to the open source community and all the contributors the the projects on which this toolkit is based.
+We are in great debt to the open-source community and all the contributors the projects on which this toolkit is based.

 <!-- MARKDOWN LINKS & IMAGES -->
 [license-shield]: https://img.shields.io/badge/license-MIT-blue.svg?style=flat-square